DanCat6300/nemo-jupyterlab/README.md

     When check the console on your browser devtool, you should see a message that the extension has been activated.

-4. Start extending Jupyter Lab :)
+4. Start extending Jupyter Lab

     When making changes to the code, you only need to run `jlpm run build` and refresh the browser.

 ### Set up and install the kernel

-**Note**: It is recommend to do this outside of the Jupyterlab extension folder.

 1. Activate conda environment if not done so.
 2. Ensure the followings are installed: `metakernel`, `maturin`, `jupyter`, `jupyterlab`, `ipykernel`.
 If not, install with `pip` or `conda`.